Absence Seizure -

 Febrile Seizures -

 Also known as Febrile Convulsions.
-These are tonic-clonic seizures (convulsions) that occur in children related to a fever.
-Most occur between the ages of 6 months and 4 years, but are occasionally seen in children as old as 6 or 7 years.
-They may recur if the child has a fever at other times, but do not warrant a diagnosis of epilepsy.
+These are seizures that occur in children associated with a fever.
+They can occur between the ages of 6 months to 6 years and may recur if the child has a fever at other times.
+They are not epilepsy

-Felbamate is an antiepileptic drug but unfortunately, this drug is associated with a prohibitively high rate of serious side effects and should be used only as a last resort.
-It has proven to be useful in the management of Lennox-Gastaut.
+Felbamate is an antiepileptic drug but is associated with a high rate of serious side effects and used only as a last resort.
+It has proven to be useful in the management of Lennox-Gastaut Syndrome.

 bending of a joint or limb